The C.A. Service Sponsorship Group

 The Delegate’s Job is a Spiritual One!

-1. Conference Delegates are required to have a working knowledge of the Twelve Steps, the Twelve Traditions, the Twelve Concepts of Service and the World Services Conference Charter.
+1. Conference Delegates are required to have a working knowledge of the World Service Manual, in particular the Twelve Steps, the Twelve Traditions, The Twelve Concepts, the Standing Rules for the C.A.
+WSC, and the Conference Charter.

-2. Prior to the Conference, the Delegate transmits SR-14 material to his or her Area through Area and District Meetings as well as to individual groups.
+2. Prior to the Conference, the Delegate transmits SR-14 material to their Area through Area and District Meetings as well as to individual groups.
 It is important that the information about the WSO and WSC be passed on with enthusiasm, encouraging the continued health and growth of C.A.

 3. Attend the World Service Conference (WSC) prepared, in order to be able to vote knowledgeably.
 Conference Delegates should be present during all voting times until the end of Conference.
-Every Conference Delegate, after his or her election, will notify the World Service Office (WSO) in order to be placed on the mailing list and to receive all Conference materials, which require several hours of study.
+Every Conference Delegate, after their election, will notify the World Service Office (WSO) in order to be placed on the mailing list, gain access to relevant document storage folders, and to receive all Conference materials, which require several hours of study.

-4. After the Conference, the Delegate transmits the information back to his or her Area through Area and District Meetings as well as to individual Groups.
+4. After the Conference, the Delegate transmits the information back to their Area through Area and District Meetings as well as to individual Groups.
 It is important that the information about the WSO and WSC be passed on with enthusiasm, encouraging the continued health and growth of C.A.

 5. Delegates shall encourage their Areas to generate funds to help support World Services.